rocktimsaikia/rot13-cipher/readme.md

 ### rot13Cipher(string)

-Takes one string input and returns the encoded veersion of it.
+Takes one string input and returns the encoded version of it.

 ## Support